 Who is he... really?
-Actually a guy named Guy Incognito who is Homer's exact double
+A guy actually named Guy Incognito, who is Homer's exact double.

 The one-time-only appearance of Guy Incognito at Moe's Tavern remains one of the greatest gags and most frequently repeated gags in "Simpsons" history.
 Here's the setup: Homer has been banned from Moe's after a prank war went one step too far.
 Suddenly, a man looking just like Homer, but wearing a silly mustache and speaking in a fake-sounding British accent, arrives at the bar, introducing himself as "Guy Incognito."

 Obviously, Moe believes this to be Homer pulling a cheap stunt in order to get back into the bar, and he and the other regulars beat him up and throw him out.
 (Yeah, it's a little violent.)